waigania13/carmen/carmen-geojson.md

 center | Array of the form [lon,lat]. context | Array representing a hierarchy of parents.
 Each parent includes `id`, `text` keys.

+### Feature properties

+Carmen makes no specifications nor guarantees about the [properties](http://geojson.org/geojson-spec.html#feature-objects) of each feature object.
+Feature properties are passed directly from indexes and may vary by feature and datasource.

 ### Additional notes

 - **Forward geocodes** return features ordered by most relevant to least relevant to the input query.